 - Mushkin REACTOR 500GB Internal Solid State Drive.

-You might see some cheap SSDs using triple-level cell (TLC) NAND chips which diminish gradually and stop working when you have transferred lot of files more than drives’ cache.
+You might see some cheap SSDs using triple-level cell (TLC) NAND chips which diminish gradually and stop working when you have transferred a lot of files more than drives’ cache.

-But BX300 comes with multi-level (MLC) NAND which allows the drive to withstand large batches of file giving consistent transfer speeds.
+But BX300 comes with multi-level (MLC) NAND which allows the drive to withstand large batches of a file giving consistent transfer speeds.

 The best option for you is to pair this SSD with your mechanical hard drive.